MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Export-ProvisioningPackage.md

 ```

 ### -LogsDirectoryPath
-Specifies a path to store logs files resulting from the export operation
+Specifies a path to store logs files resulting from the export operation.

 ```yaml
 Type: String